gbesnard/rw-wave/README.md

 Python dependencies in `requirements.txt` files

 The script take a file named signal.wav in entry.
-It must be a .wav in PCM format, with 1 or 2 channels maximum, a bit depth of 8, 16, 24 or 32 and any sample rate should do.
+It must be a .wav in PCM format, with 1 or 2 channels maximum, a bit depth of 8, 16, 24 or 32 and any sample rate should do

 # Tools